liveeditor/live_editor_wordpress/readme.txt

 *  Added "Hide WordPress Add Media Buttons" option and separated it from the "Hide WordPress Media Section from Menu" option.

 = 0.5 =
-*  Integration with new WordPress 3.6 post types (beta).
 *  Fixes issue where file usage deletions were not processing on WordPress 3.5.2.
 *  Change to work with new breaking Live Editor API changes.